CENG502-Projects/CENG502-Spring2022/Project_Bostanci_Kaya/Readme.md

 # 1. Introduction

-@TODO: Introduce the paper (inc. where it is published) and describe your goal (reproducibility).

-In Reinforcement Learning (RL) tasks, state transition process can be used to generate a weighted graph
+In Reinforcement Learning (RL) tasks, there exists an agent-environment interaction mechanism through taking actions and obtaining rewards.
+Agents interact with an environment and this environment provides numeric reward signals.
+Main goal of the RL is discovering best actions in order to maximize the cumulative reward.

+Cartesian (x, y) positions of the agent can be used for the state representations.
+In order to capture the geometry of the underlying state sparce, it is desired to learn a state representation from the environment.

+A graph $\mathcal{G}=(\mathcal{S},\mathcal{E})$ can be constructed from the state transition process by denoting $\mathcal{S}$ states and $\mathcal{E}$ edges.
+Then, an adjacency matrix $A$ is defined with state transition probabilities.
-state embeddings are crucial to find the state-space geometry.

-taking the eigenvectors of the Laplacian matrix of the state-transition graph as state embeddings
+State embeddings are crucial to find the state-space geometry.
+They can be obtained through the calculations of the graph Laplacian matrix $L$.

-However, directly making eigendecompositon of the graph Laplacian matrix is computationally inefficient especially when the number of states is increased.
+However, directly applying eigen-decompositon to the graph Laplacian matrix is computationally inefficient especially when the number of states is increased.
+Therefore, an estimation method is required to find the closest representation vectors to the actual eigenvectors.

 ## 1.1.
 Paper summary

-@TODO: Summarize the paper, the method & its contributions in relation with the existing literature.

 ### Reinforcement Learning (RL) overview: